bhrcoder/master/README.md

 # dynamic_custom_theme

 A new Flutter plugin for Custom Dynamic Themes.
-Supports iOS and Android.
+This Supports both iOS and Android.

 ## Getting Started